Role Detection in Bicycle-Sharing Networks Using Multilayer Stochastic Block Models: Conclusions and Discussion

-It is common to evaluate the results of community detection by comparison with so-called ``ground-truth'' communities \cite{barbillon2017stochastic,fortunato2016community}.
-(However, it is crucial to encourage caution with respect to such evaluations \cite{peel2017ground}.)
-The time-dependent commute flows that we detected with our SBMs enabled us to identify and label the functional roles of our blocks.
-This, in turn, is useful for revealing functional districts without a corresponding zoning map.
-In the future, it will be worthwhile to compare our detected traffic flows to activity patterns from other mobility data, such as taxis, subway systems, e-scooters, and geo-tagged mobile-app usage \cite{zhu18multi}.
+We evaluated our block labels by comparing them to city zoning maps.
+The home--work structure that we detected generally aligns well with the underlying zones, but with important deviations near major transit hubs.
+It is common to evaluate the results of community detection by comparison with so-called `ground-truth' communities \cite{barbillon2017stochastic,fortunato2016community} (although it is crucial to encourage caution with respect to such evaluations \cite{peel2017ground}).
+The time-dependent commute flows that we detected with our SBMs enabled us to identify and label the functional roles of blocks of bicycle-sharing stations without a corresponding zoning map.
+In the future, it will be worthwhile to compare the traffic patterns that we detected to activity patterns from other mobility data, such as taxis, subway systems, e-scooters, and geo-tagged mobile apps~\cite{zhu18multi}.

-Developing a deeper understanding of the relationships between station roles and usage patterns throughout a day (and in weekdays versus weekends) can improve the design of bicycle-sharing systems.
-For example, it can help determine where to place stations and the appropriate sizes of different stations.
-It can also provide actionable information for efficient redistribution of bicycles, a question that has received much research attention \cite{shu2013redistribution, prfrommer2014redistribution, singhvi2015redistribution, forma2015redistribution}.